pavittr/DevOps-Course-Starter/README.md

 ## Github Actions

-The repository will be automatically built onwhe a PR is created.
+GitHub actions are used to build and test the project on pushes as well as when a PR is raised.
 If you wish to fork the repo and set up the Github actions, you will need to create secrets for the following variables:

+* DOCKER_API_TOKEN
+* HEROKU_API_KEY
+* HEROKU_DEPLOY_EMAIL
 * TRELLO_SERVER_TOKEN
 * TRELLO_API_KEY
 * TRELLO_WORKSPACE_ID

+In addition, the following two variables are set in the ci.yml workflow and may need to be changed for your specific fork:

+* DOCKER_USERNAME
+* HEROKU_APP_NAME